AstroPrint/AstroBox/README.md

 * Create an bootable image using the images from [AstroPrint](https://www.astroprint.com/downloads)

-* Download the source code for getting your working copy:
+* Download the source code to get a working copy:

   <pre>
     git clone https://github.com/AstroPrint/AstroBox.git